Gigaspaces/xap-docs/site/content/xap/12.3/admin/scripts.markdown

 - **lookupbrowser** - Used with for special debug scenarios to inspect the lookup service.
 - **platform-info** - prints GigaSpaces version info (Use the command line [version](./command-line-interface.html) instead).

-This section explains how to start a light version of the GigaSpaces server, which loads a container and one space, using the `space-instance` script.
-The `space-instance` (which calls [SpaceFinder]({{% api-javadoc %}}/index.html?com/j_spaces/core/client/SpaceFinder.html)) starts by default embedded Reggie and Webster services.
+This section explains how to start a light version of the GigaSpaces server, which loads a container and one Space, using the `space-instance` script.
+The `space-instance` (which calls [SpaceFinder]({{% api-javadoc %}}/index.html?com/j_spaces/core/client/SpaceFinder.html)) starts embedded Reggie and Webster services by default.

 # Starting Embedded Mahalo